 Sri Lanka Accounting Standard LKAS 38 Intangible Assets is set out in paragraphs 1-132.
 All the paragraphs have equal authority.
-LKAS 38 should be read in the context of its objective and the Basis for Conclusions, the Preface to Sri Lanka Accounting Standards and the Conceptual Framework for Financial Reporting.
+LKAS 38 should be read in the context of its objective, the Preface to Sri Lanka Accounting Standards and the Conceptual Framework for Financial Reporting.
 LKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.